 “Hello [insert name here],

-While I understand that the CDC has relaxed mask mandates for immunized people, [insert salon name] must continue our commitment to keeping the salon safe and comfortable for all clients - immunized or not.
+While I understand that the CDC has relaxed mask mandates for vaccinated people, [insert salon name] must continue our commitment to keeping the salon safe and comfortable for all clients - vaccinated or not.

 I look forward to the day of mask-free services when the time is right, but for the time being, [insert salon name] will require all clients to wear a mask in the salon.